lrk/z-po-project/README.md

 # Z-PO Project
-An attempt to research all information possibles about Teenage Engineering OP-Z
+An attempt to research all informations possible about the Teenage Engineering's OP-Z

 See articles at https://lrk.github.io/z-po-project/